Darrenkwok0127/ICT-SBA/README.md

 ICT SBA
 Remark:
 1. Use Thonny as the IDE to open the .py file
-2. Please install the "readchar" and "colorama" library before running the program
-3. Use terminal to run the program and keep the terminal as original size
+2. Use terminal to run the program and keep the terminal as original size
+3. Admin Account Information:
+    Username : Admin
+    Password : ASAdmin123
+    Admin Password : iCTiStHEbEST001